-To design an effective suspended ceiling it is advisable, first of all, to know the different types available on the market.
+To design an effective suspended ceiling it is advisable, first of all, to know the different types that are available on the market.

-A false ceiling can be classified based on the type of structure and type of panel.
+A false ceiling can be classified according to the type of structure and type of panel.

 - false ceiling in adherence | consisting of a metal framework, fixed directly to the slab by means of special connection hooks, to which the selected slabs are placed for the intervention